-Optimized distribution systems are designed so that stagnant zones are prevented and the build-up of sediment is prevented.
+Optimized distribution systems are designed so that stagnant zones are prevented and the build-up of sediment is prevented using advanced network modeling (Blokker, 2008).
 Since distribution systems have a long lifetime, changes to the design can only be implemented slowly.
 Still, measures in operation can reduce the build-up of sediment by (Vreeburg, 2007):

-- Optimizing treatment to minimize particles in drinking water entering the network; - Applying sufficiently high flow velocities during distribution, resulting in a "selfcleaning network"; - Regular flushing under specified conditions.
+- Optimizing treatment to minimize particles in drinking water entering the network; - Applying sufficiently high flow velocities during distribution, resulting in a "self-cleaning network"; - Regular flushing under specified conditions.